-During the period considered here, local taxation has moved from the rates system, based largely on property values, to the community charge (poll tax) based on individuals, to the council tax, once again based largely upon property values, but with an individual element.
+During the period considered here, local taxation has moved from the rates system, based largely on property values, to the community charge (poll tax), based on individuals, to the council tax, once again based largely upon property values, but with an individual element.
 These changes have been inspired by attempts to control local expenditure, which was far outstripping local revenue.
-The result is that the only local tax left - the council tax - provides only around a quarter of total local spending, leaving local authorities with little genuine control over their budgets: a 1% increase in local authority spending typically requires a 4% increase in council tax.
-Universal capping of local authority spending has ended, but this seems unlikely to remove a large degree of central control since the threat of capping is still very present.
+The result is that local services are largely financed by central government, with the only local tax left - the council tax - providing only around a quarter of total local spending.
+At the margin, spending an extra pound locally requires the raising of an extra pound locally, giving local authorities appropriate incentives overall.
+But this extra money must come entirely from council tax, which bears particularly heavily on those groups (such as pensioners) with high property values relative to their incomes and hence limits local authorities' willingness to increase expenditure.
+Furthermore, while universal capping of local authority spending has ended, strengthened selective capping powers have been retained, and in 2004-05 they were applied to six local authorities, the first time such powers have been used since 1998-99.
+The threat and practice of capping are another limitation on local authorities' spending autonomy.